project-oak/oak/docs/concepts.md

 Once a new Oak Application is initialized and its endpoint available, clients may connect to it using individually end-to-end encrypted, authenticated and attested channels.
-The remote attestation process proves to the client that the remote enclave is indeed running a genuine Oak VM and will therefore obey the policies set on the Oak Node; the Oak VM itself may then optionally prove additional details about the Oak Module and its properties, which may require reasoning about its internal structure.
+The remote attestation process proves to the client that the remote enclave is indeed running a genuine Oak Runtime and will therefore obey the policies set on the Oak Node; the Oak Runtime itself may then optionally prove additional details about the Oak Module and its properties, which may require reasoning about its internal structure.

 ## Oak Manager